Everything you need to know as a first-time student.

 Immerse yourself in the fine arts major with up to 16 discipline units and gain in-depth knowledge in your specialisation.
 Your business degree component comprises eight business core units and eight business major units.

-Graduates have gone on to work in a diverse range of interesting careers, taking on positions such as:
+Graduates have gone on to work in a diverse range of interesting careers.
+Opportunities exist as:

-Business component: Students may be eligible for membership to a number of professional bodies depending on choice of major and unit selection.
+Students may be eligible for membership to a number of professional bodies depending on choice of major and unit selection in their business degree.
 Details on professional recognition can be found under the individual majors of the Bachelor of Business (BS05).

 This course is made up of 384 credit points.
-Each component (i.e. Business and Creative and Professional Writing) comprises 192 credit points.
+Each component (i.e. business and creative and professional writing) comprises 192 credit points.

 Your business degree component comprises eight business core units, and eight business major units.
 You will choose a business major from accounting, advertising, economics, finance, human resource management, international business, management, marketing or public relations.
-Accountancy students will complete 10 major units and 6 Business School core units in order to meet professional recognition requirements.
+Accountancy students will complete 10 major units and six Business School core units in order to meet professional recognition requirements.

 Before you start this course we assume you have sound knowledge in these areas:

 We assume that you have knowledge equivalent to four semesters at high school level (Years 11 and 12) with sound achievement (4, SA).
-Accountancy, Finance, Economics and Marketing majors also requires 4 SA in Maths A, B or C.
+Accountancy, finance, economics and marketing majors also requires 4 SA in Maths A, B or C.